What is small-angle scattering?

 at Argonne National Laboratory has been created to promote awareness of the small-angle scattering facilities at the APS, IPNS, and elsewhere on the Argonne campus and to foster communications between the various research groups.
 Through this group, we believe we can build a strong user community for small-angle scattering at the APS, IPNS, and throughout Argonne.

-Future courses organized by SAXS SIG:
+Courses organized by SAXS SIG:

 SAXS Software Packages Irena and Nika

-These courses are already full.
-Future courses will be scheduled likely in end of August or during September 2014.
 If you would like to put your name on pre-registration list, contact Connie.

 Hardware & software requirements

 Successful small-angle x-ray scattering (SAXS) experiment requires appropriate data reduction and analysis tools.
 Igor Pro based packages Nika (for SAXS data reduction) and Irena (for SAXS data analysis) were developed during the last 10 years at the APS.
 They are already being used widely for material science SAXS at the APS and at other facilities worldwide.
 These tools are commonly taught during "Beyond Rg" - SAXS short course organized semi-annually by APS SAXS SIG (next one scheduled for March 2012).
 However, the main audience of the SAXS short course is new SAXS users, starting with their own SAXS program and therefore it focuses more heavily on experiments, theory etc. The time devoted in this course for software is insufficient for experienced experimenters interested in complex software applications.